-The purpose of the windows is allowing daylight to enter the building, while keeping out cold or heat, and maintaining the thermal comfort indoor.
+The purpose of the window door is allowing passage of people while allowing daylight to enter the building while maintaining the thermal comfort indoor.

-The window is primarily made of glass, glass fibre composites and aluminium with steel details.
+The window door is primarily made of glass, glass fibre composites and aluminium with steel details.
 They also contain some minor parts of plastics, paint, and rubber.
-Windows are manufactured in different sizes, tailored to customer requirements, however results displayed in this EPD apply to windows with an area of 2.3m or less.
+Doors are manufactured in different sizes, tailored to customer requirements, however results displayed in this EPD apply to doors with an area of 3.6m2 or less.